gdams/adoptium/content/blog/adoptium-automated-deployment-of-nagios/index.md

 The Adoptium project utilises the [Nagios Core](https://www.nagios.org/projects/nagios-core/) product to monitor the infrastructure that is used to provide services to the project.
 In order to maintain our Nagios monitoring solution an infrastructure-as-code solution has been developed to work alongside our current Ansible and Github based inventory management.

+As part of a drive to improve automation, and revitalise the Nagios server, a project was undertaken with the aid of an Outreachy intern.
+The aim of this project was to improve the coverage and resilience of the Nagios service, and improve the ability to maintain it going forward.
+The main goals were to have a consistent way to create/recover a Nagios server, and also to improve the process for adding new hosts.

-This blog post will cover how the project utilises Ansible & Github to deploy and maintain the Nagios monitoring solution, but there is a previous post which provides an overview of how the project utilises Nagios to monitor the server inventory here: [Adoptium Infrastructure Management With Nagios](https://adoptium.net/blog/2023/03/adoptium-infrastructure-management-with-nagios/).
+This blog post will cover how the project utilised Ansible & Github to deploy and maintain the Nagios monitoring solution.

 These are the key areas covered in this blog:

   - * Adoptium Infrastructure Management
   - * Deployment of Nagios plugins & monitoring agents on hosts.
   - * Setup & Configuration Of A New Nagios Server Instance

-  - * Using The Nagios Configuration Playbook To Create The Server Configuration.
+There is also previous blog post which provides an overview of how the Nagios solution monitors the infrastructure here: [Adoptium Infrastructure Management With Nagios](https://adoptium.net/blog/2023/03/adoptium-infrastructure-management-with-nagios/).

 ## 2. Adoptium Infrastructure Management